2022 Hammersmith and Fulham London Borough Council election

 The 2022 Hammersmith and Fulham London Borough Council election took place on 5 May 2022.
 All 50 members of Hammersmith and Fulham London Borough Council were elected.
 The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

-The election took place under new election boundaries, which will increase the number of councillors from 46 to 50.
-The Labour Party maintained control of the council, which it had held since 2014.
+The election took place under new election boundaries, which increased the number of councillors from 46 to 50.
+The Labour Party maintained control of the council, which it has held since 2014.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Hammersmith and Fulham has been under Labour control, Conservative control or no overall control.
 The council has had a Labour majority since the 2014 election in which Labour won 26 seats to the Conservatives' 20.
 In the most recent election in 2018, Labour extended their majority to 35 seats with 52.0% of the vote, while the Conservatives won 11 seats with 34.7% of the vote.
 The Liberal Democrats received 11.2% of the vote across the borough but won no seats.
 The incumbent leader of the council is the Labour councillor Stephen Cowan, who has held that position since 2014.